HongkunGe/nostalgic-pluto-database/README.md

 The nostalgic-pluto-database has files as below:

+* server.js

+	This file contains the server side main code for your application written using the express server package.
 * app.js

-	This file contains the server side JavaScript code for your application written using the express server package.
+	This file contains the server side start code for application written using the express server package.

 * public/